PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 * Use the API gateway pattern and minimize the exposed application surface area

 * Never expose internal service details in client code.
-For instance frontend code that runs in web browsers or on mobile devices should not have any awareness services.
+For instance frontend code that runs in web browsers or on mobile devices should not have any awareness of services.
 Frontend code should communicate via an API only.
 This means that we should avoid using inherently insecure architectural patterns such as client side service discovery.

 * Identify and classify services based on the sensitivity of the data that they handle.
 Consider the deployment and management policy for services based on this classification.